The island of Flores, home of the extraordinary Komodo National Park, has much to offer and is worth taking some time to explore.

 GET OUT THERE!

 Often missed by visitors are the north beaches of Flores.
-Consider including Maumere and surrounding area in your tour plans.
+Consider including Maumere and the surrounding area in your tour plans.
 Often Jakarta travellers will try to fit in only Komodo over a long weekend, but I highly recommend taking some more time to explore the other awesome sites Flores has to offer.
 The culture is vibrant and evidence of unique traditions is everywhere.